omegat-org/omegat/release/readme.txt

 Prerequisites for installing OmegaT
 ===================================

-OmegaT requires the Java Runtime Environment (JRE) version 11 or higher to be installed on your system.
-Bundled JRE packages currently ship with JRE 17 or 21, and OmegaT has been verified to run correctly up to Java 21.
+OmegaT requires the Java Runtime Environment (JRE) version 21 or higher to be installed on your system.
+Bundled JRE packages currently ship with JRE 25.

 We recommend using OmegaT packages that include the JRE, to save you the trouble of selecting, getting, and installing it.